Samsung/tizen-docs/docs/application/native/guides/ui/efl/learn-edc-positioning-parts.md

 # Positioning Parts

-## Dependencies

-- Tizen 2.4 and Higher for Mobile
-- Tizen 2.3.1 and Higher for Wearable

 To set the size and relative position of a part in the EDC file:

-- Set the size of a part in pixels using the `min` and `max` properties.The following example sets the minimum and maximum size of the rectangle part to 200 x 200 px:
+- Set the size of a part in pixels using the `min` and `max` properties.

+  The following example sets the minimum and maximum size of the rectangle part to 200 x 200 px:

   ```
   part {